Day 2 of cracking the Stalevo Code.

 Still, let’s not give in to that kind of lazy defeatism.
 Early this morning at the beach, all was right with the world.
 And on my way through Shoe Rugby Park, I saw my brace of Massive Magpies, my very own trusted CorVidian bodyguards.

 And, yesterday I crossed the threshold of Cafe Malibu only to hear this quite obscure ditty welcoming me on the sound system:

 My totemic anthem I clung onto so tightly last year as Mister Bloody Parkinson’s saw fit to end my travelling telco days, forcing me to bring forward my tentative plans for a shaky sea change ..

-That strangely mesmeric tune I still have on my phone, ready to play loudly on my headphones when the going gets tough.
+That strangely mesmeric tune is still saved on my trusted battle-scarred Pixel 2 – ready to play loudly on my headphones when the going gets tough.